cnmen/butterknife/README.md

 ## License

 Copyright (C) 2013-2020 Markus Junginger, Simon (https://www.cmonbaby.com)
-Arouter binaries and source code can be used according to the [Apache License, Version 2.0](LICENSE).
+ButterKnife binaries and source code can be used according to the [Apache License, Version 2.0](LICENSE).